react-d3/react-d3-basic/README.md

 There are many main reasons using react as a basic structure.

-- PropType Check: React build-in `PropTypes` for checking props.
+- **PropType Check** : React build-in `PropTypes` for checking props.
 So now if you pass the wrong format your console will tell you to change to proper prop.

-- Props: React props make you know your data better.
+- **Props** : React props make you know your data better.
 Because props are like Immutable data in react components.
 So you can track your data more easily.

-- State: State make d3 much more powerful.
+- **State** : State make d3 much more powerful.
 Because when state change react will re-render your component with the optimal speed.
 And also it can make you

-- Components: Components make it easy to reuse your charts again and again.
+- **Components** : Components make it easy to reuse your charts again and again.

-- Rendering: By default react re-render your component when every props and states change, which make d3 more awesome.
+- **Rendering** : By default react re-render your component when every props and states change, which make d3 more awesome.
 Because we can have less problem on making sure if the data is up-to-date or not.

 ## License